jamiebradford123/project5/README.md

 ## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries used in the project and provide an example(s) of how you used these libraries.
 Python 3.8.12 - Used in the kernals to run the Jupyter Notebooks Jupyter Notebooks - Where all the code was run from to collect the data, visulaise and create the model GitHub - Used to host and deploy the website
 Gitpod - Used to create the code for the site
 Heroku - Used to deploy the website

-Libraries used
 NumPy 1.19.2
 Pandas 1.1.2
 Matplotlib 3.3.1